typesense/typesense-website/docs-site/content/guide/gin-search-api.md

 - Your search routes
 - The server to run on the configured port

-## Step 10: Run your API server
+## Step 12: Run your API server

+Before starting the server, make sure you have the `books.jsonl` data file in your project root directory (the same directory as `server.go`).

-You're ready to start your server!
+Now you're ready to start your server!
 Run:

 ```bash
 go run server.go